datsoftlyngby/soft2019spring-test/README.md

 - Set up and execute different types of functional and non functional tests

 ### Continuous Integration / Continuous Deployment
--	Differentiate between automated testing, test automation, continuous integration, delivery and deployment and DevOps principles
+-	Know the difference between automated testing, test automation, continuous integration, delivery and deployment and DevOps principles
--	Run different tests separately using test suites and build goals, plugins, profiles and properties
+-	Be able to execute different tests separately using test suites and build goals, plugins, profiles and properties
--	Test locally and remotely using a virtual machine image
+-	Be able to test locally and remotely using a virtual machine image
--	Deploy remotely using a virtual machine image
+-	Be able to deploy remotely using a virtual machine image
 -	Set up an automation server capable of building, testing and deploying depending on test results

 <hr>